lag2993/Module-1-Challenge/README.md

 # <Module-Challenge-1>
 ## Description
-  Module Challenge 1 an on-the-job-ticket for the front page of the Horiseon marketing company website.
+  Module 1 Challenge, an on-the-job-ticket for the front page of the Horiseon marketing company website.
 Refacotring the existing code meet accessibility standards and    optimized the code for search engines.

 ## Installation
 N/A